bitcoin-computer/monorepo/packages/docs/how-it-works.md

 -![](/static/int-example@1x.png)

-In this example, the transaction is inscribed with the arithmetic expression 1+2, which evaluates to 3.
+In this example, the transaction is inscribed with the arithmetic expression `1+2`, which evaluates to `3`.
 This value is then associated with the transaction’s first output.
-In a subsequent transaction, an expression x+4 uses this output's value as its variable “x”.
-Given that the output from the first transaction was 3, the expression in the second transaction evaluates to 7, and this new value is assigned to its output.
+In a subsequent transaction, an expression `x+4` uses this output's value as its variable `x`.
+Given that the output from the first transaction was `3`, the expression in the second transaction evaluates to `7`, and this new value is assigned to its output.
 This demonstrates how values can be propagated and transformed across transactions in the Bitcoin Computer system.

 <div style="clear: left;"></div>